 Rapid weight loss (from any cause, not just medication) increases the risk of gallstones.
 Clinical trials showed a slightly elevated rate of gallbladder-related events in patients on GLP-1 medications.
 The risk is proportional to the speed and amount of weight loss.

-How GLP3 manages it: Your physician monitors for symptoms (upper right abdominal pain, especially after fatty meals) and may recommend dietary modifications that reduce gallstone risk during rapid weight loss phases.
+How providers manage it: Your licensed provider monitors for symptoms (upper right abdominal pain, especially after fatty meals) and may recommend dietary modifications that reduce gallstone risk during rapid weight loss phases.

 Pancreatitis